Search

 Involvement of New Scots in project

-We changed very little about the project as we saw changes in the focusses of sessions and collective actions.
+We changed very little about the project as we observed shifts in the focus of sessions and collective actions.

-This change was because our approach enables students to identify and choose the topics of focus for our sessions.
+This change occurred because our approach allowed students to identify and select the topics of focus for our sessions.

-We did less craft and arts based sessions than planned as our students elected to focus on cooking related lessons and sessions which were a huge success.
+We delivered fewer craft and arts-based sessions than initially planned, as the students chose to concentrate on cooking-related lessons, which were a huge success.

 A member of our community was able to take the lead in delivering this session.

 This session also contributed to our skills share sessions.
-We delivered all 6 skills share sessions as initially outlined.
+We successfully delivered all six skills share sessions as originally outlined.

-This included 1 IT session, 4 cooking sessions and a gardening session.
+These included one IT session, four cooking sessions, and one gardening session.

-Working together with the students, we chose where to go for our planned excursions or ‘Collective Actions’.
+Together with the students, we decided on the destinations for our planned excursions or ‘Collective Actions’.

-The learners were very keen to visit the beach, to get to know new areas of Glasgow and visit our capital city.
+The learners were particularly eager to visit the beach, explore new areas of Glasgow, and see our capital city.

-We had the chance to go on a number of different excursions during the project, including the Riverside Museum, Kelvingrove Museum and Park, Edinburgh and Portobello Beach and the Burrell Collection.
+We had the opportunity to go on a number of different excursions throughout the project, including to the Riverside Museum, Kelvingrove Museum and Park, Edinburgh, Portobello Beach, and the Burrell Collection.

-These trips provided the chance to put into practice language people had been learning in class, for example vocabulary related to transport/directions.
+These trips provided an opportunity to put into practice language that participants had been learning in class, such as vocabulary related to transport and directions.

-Our excursions served to strengthen the bonds between the students in the group and presented opportunities to engage meaningfully with local culture and history.
+Our excursions helped strengthen the bonds within the group and provided meaningful opportunities to engage with local culture and history.

 Impact